sonic-net/SONiC/doc/sonic-vrf-hld-v1.0.md

 This command will do the following:

-- Read config_db
-- check if interface Ethernet0 exists in db.
-  - If no, create Ethernet0 router interface, attach to the VRF.
-Then, add IP address to config_db.
-  - If yes, just add IP address to config_db
+- add IP address to config_db

 To unbind an interface from VRF: